TritonDataCenter/rfd/rfd/0035/README.md

 which plugs into bunyan and sends messages to fluentd.
 We could have these go to some other system in a simlar manner and not write them to local disk.

+### Impact on post-mortem debugging

+A question came up about how using CLS (assuming we're going with Option B for implementation) would impact debugging using post-mortem debugging.

+After some discussion internally, it seems that it is unlikely that CLS will have any impact on post-mortem facilities, especially if care is taken to fork libraries where required to not catch exceptions.
+The libraries investigated so far do sometimes catch exceptions, but a fork has already been created that does not and this will not impact our ability to use them at all.

+The facilities themselves in node here also should not lead to any new complications for debugging using mdb.

+One complication if we implement this functionality using Option A is that because we're cloning objects, the JsonClient and StringClient and HttpClient objects from restify would show up with a prototype of Object instead of JsonClient in mdb.
+This problem is eliminated using CLS since no object cloning is involved.
+With CLS/Option B, we'll also not need to create a clone for every used client for each request.